 Tip: Menus for every restaurant are available on the Celebrity app, so you can get a sneak preview to help you pick which venue you'd like to try.

-Le Petit Chef at Le Bistro $$$ Maybe the best way to describe the experience at Le Petit Chef is "whimsical."
-This restaurant offers a whole experience, not just a meal.
-The menu is set to coincide with a full-on animation show, which plays out on your table and plate.
+Maybe the best way to describe the experience at Le Petit Chef is "whimsical."
+This restaurant offers a whole experience, as the menu is set to coincide with a full-on animation show that plays out on your table and plate.
 Watch as Le Petit Chef prepares a course, which is then served to you -- looking remarkably like it did in the animation -- in real life.
-This is a fun one for the kids as well as adults.
+This is a fun one for both kids and adults.
 For the best experience, you should stick with the set menu, but if you have allergies or preferences that prohibit that, you'll still enjoy yourself.
 Expect a meat course, a pasta course and dessert.
 Several different shows are offered, so if you really love it, you can see it another night and not catch a repeat.

-Fine Cut Steakhouse $$$ So.
+So.
 Much.
 Meat.
-And it's all well prepared and seasoned, from the petite filet mignon to the ribeye and the New York strip.
-That said, if you're not a beef eater, the restaurant also offers a selection of fish and chicken.
+And it's all well-prepared and seasoned, from the petite filet mignon to the ribeye and the New York strip.
+There’s also a selection of fish and chicken.
 Fine Cut is located just off the Grand Plaza, the ship's heartbeat at night, but it's surprisingly quiet for dinner.
-Still, you can hear the action and jump away to join in for a bit, if you wish.
+Still, you can hear the action and jump away to join in if you wish.

-Le Bistro $ A French-themed bistro, this restaurant is only open for lunch.
+This French-themed bistro is only open for lunch.
 (At night, Le Petit Chef takes over.)
-If you're looking for a light lunch, skip this one.
-But if you want all the bread, mounds of fries, delicate muscles and a variety of fresh-made sandwiches (think brie and apple), this is the spot for you.
+If you want all the bread, mounds of fries, delicate muscles and a variety of fresh-made sandwiches (think brie and apple), this is the spot for you.